Belim/support/.github/ISSUE_TEMPLATE/thank-you---support-message.md

 ---

-🌟 Thanks again for supporting this project — it really keeps it going!
+🌟 Thanks again for supporting my projects — it really keeps it going!

 ---